The following preventive measures are recommended for people in an area affected by an outbreak:

 Doffing: removal of used PPE is a high-risk process that requires a structured procedure, a trained observer, and a designated area for removal to ensure protection.
 PPE must be removed slowly and deliberately in the correct sequence to reduce the possibility of self-contamination or other exposure.
 A stepwise process should be developed and used during training and daily practice.

-The CDC and World Health Organization (WHO) produce detailed guidance on PPE:
+The Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) produce detailed guidance on PPE:

 Ebola virus infection is a notifiable disease.